DDeme/print-pbi/README.md

 # App for printing azure PBI's

-Export PBI in azure to csv file containg these columns "ID", "Title", "Work Item Type"
+Export PBI´s in azure to csv file containg these columns "ID", "Title", "Work Item Type" For example see ./MOCK_DATA.csv

 ![](demo.gif)